Mathematics for Informatics

-The course comprises topics from general algebra with focus on finite structures used in computer science.
-It includes topics from multi-variate analysis, smooth optimization and multi-variate integration.
+The course focuses on selected topics from general algebra with emphasis on finite structures used in computer science.
+It includes topics from multi-variate analysis, smooth optimization, and multi-variate integration.
 The third large topic is computer arithmetics and number representation in a computer along with error manipulation.
 The last topic includes selected numerical algorithm and their stability analysis.
-The topics are completed with demonstration of applications in computer science.
+The topics are completed with the demonstration of applications in computer science.
 The course focuses on clear presentation and argumentation.

 linear algebra, elements of discrete mathematics, elements of calculus

 - Syllabus of lectures:

 1. Basic notions of abstract algebra: groupoid, monoid, group, homomorphism.

 2. Cyclic and finite groups and their properties.

 3. Discrete logarithm problem in various groups and its applications in cryptography.

 4. Rings and fields and their properties.

 5. Modular arithmetics and equations in finite fields.